kelciour/mpv-scripts/README.md

 - **sub-export** - extract selected subtitles from .mkv file

-- **sub-playback** - add interactive move, i.e. automatically pause at the end of the fragment with option to continue playback or replay it again with or without subtitles
+- **sub-playback** - add interactive mode, i.e. automatically pause at the end of the fragment with option to continue playback or replay it again with or without subtitles

 - **sub-replay** - replay previous sentence